railwayapp/docs/src/docs/deploy/config-as-code.md

 ### [Healthcheck Path](/deploy/healthchecks)

-Path to check after starting your deployment to ensure it is healthy
+Path to check after starting your deployment to ensure it is healthy:
 ```toml
 [deploy]
 healthcheckPath = "/health"